- Excellent turbo fours

 Add a few things like the moonroof, 19-inch wheels, navigation, and safety-tech options, and you could lift the Fusion's sticker price to around $40k.
 But we think that some of the best builds--with the smaller EcoBoost engine--should slot just under $30,000.
 For that, you'll get navigation, blind-spot monitors, leather seats, a rearview camera and rear parking sensors.

-The base engine in the Fusion S and SE is a 2.5-liter four-cylinder, carried over with minor improvements from other model lines (a version is found in the Mazda5 minivan, too).
+The base engine in the Fusion S and SE is a 2.5-liter four-cylinder.
 It's combined with a six-speed automatic, and generates fuel economy figures of 22 miles per gallon city, 34 miles per gallon highway, or 26 mpg combined.
 The city number's very low, but the highway number rivals vehicles like the Hyundai Sonata and Kia Optima, and beats the base Chevy Malibu.

 The standard engine on the Fusion Titanium is a 2.0-liter turbocharged four with direct injection.
-Teamed to a six-speed automatic and front- or all-wheel drive, it's good for gas mileage of 22/33 mpg, or 26 mpg combined, Ford says.
-Those figures haven't been certified yet, but they put the Fusion in the same space as the Sonata 2.0T and Optima Turbo, as well as the Malibu Turbo, while significantly outpacing the Nissan Altima V-6 and its 22/30-mpg figures.
-With all-wheel drive, it loses 1 mpg on the combined cycle.
+Teamed to a six-speed automatic and front- or all-wheel drive, it's good for gas mileage rated at 22/33 mpg, or 26 mpg combined.
+Those figures put the Fusion in the same space as the Kia Optima Turbo, as well as the Malibu Turbo, while significantly outpacing the Nissan Altima V-6 and its 22/30-mpg figures.
+With all-wheel drive, the Fusion loses 1 mpg on the combined cycle.